AmeerD/AmeerD.github.io/_pages/reading.md

 * The Knowledge Machine: How Irrationality Created Modern Science, Michael Strevens
 * Status: Why is it Everywhere?
 WHy Does it Matter?, Cecilia Ridgeway
 * The Midnight Library, Matt Haig
+* The Seven Moons of Maali Almeida, Shehan Karunatilaka

 ## The Timeline
 * Haven, Emma Donoghue (November 2022)